 When a card is reversed, that card has its game text conceptually changed to work in an opposite way.
 To ensure consistent gameplay, an official definition is established in each case.
+See Intruder

+Force Field

+Intruder

+Force Field

+Intruder

+Force Field

-See Intruder Force Field , Persistence of Memory revised text
+Intruder Persistence of Memory

+Intruder Persistence of Memo

+revised text

-Cards with revised game text or lore (both errata and clarifications) are listed in Appendix A.
+Cards with revised game text or lore (both errata and clarifications) are listed in Appendix B.